-I am pleased to present to you our approved 2012–2013 budget.
-Compared with other Property Appraiser’s budgets we continue to have one of the lowest
+I am pleased to present to you our approved 2016-17 budget.
+Compared with other Property Appraiser’s budgets we continue to have one of the

 Property Appraiser’s Budgetary Funding & Relationship to Other Governmental Units

 The Lee County Property Appraiser’s office continually seeks opportunities to enhance the quality and value of services offered to the taxpayer.
 Over the last five years, the Property Appraiser’s office has made great strides in reducing its annual budget by effectively utilizing new technology and maximizing employee strengths and productivity, while taking steps to cut costs.
-The table and chart below displays a six-year budget history and illustrates a five-year budget reduction of $2,368,456 (21.18%).
-In that same time period, the number of full-time positions has been reduced by 19 (16.10%).
-It is our goal to continue to seek cost cutting measures while providing the highest quality of service the taxpayers expect and deserve from our office.
+The table and chart below displays a seven-year budget history.
+It is our goal to continue providing the highest quality of service, in the most cost efficient manner, that the taxpayers expect and deserve from our office.

 The Property Appraiser’s budget is established in accordance with Florida law to ensure that adequate resources are available to fund the operations of the office to produce an annual tax roll that meets all standards of the law.
 Unlike some other constitutional offices, funding for the property appraiser’s budget is based upon fees for services rendered pursuant to Section 192.091, Florida Statutes.
 This statute provides that the budget of the property appraiser’s office, as approved by the Department of Revenue, is the basis upon which various taxing authorities in the county are billed for services rendered.
 The county commission pays a higher percentage of the budget billing because the school system and the municipalities have been excluded by the legislature from paying their share of the cost, thus forcing the county general fund to provide a much larger share of the annual commissions paid to the Property Appraiser.